This time I suffered with cancer.

 It is deeply affecting me.
 My surgery four years ago resulted in a surprisingly quick recovery of 3-4 months.
 This time, now, as I begin the sixth week from surgery, I can tell I am getting better, but I still can't sleep and am a long way from walking.
 My study on the first floor will remain my recovery room and I try to get used to sleeping on the hospital bed.

-I don't want to be winey, but i need to be honest about how much I do not like my current state of being and how it is difficult for me.
-My misery from disorientation and disability, has affected me more than I expected.
+I hope I do not come across as whiny, but I need to be honest about how much I do not like my current state of being and how difficult this surgery and recovery is for me.
+The misery from disorientation and disability, has affected me more than I expected and the emotional blues from the hospital experiences linger.

-This is not an attempt to put a positive spin on a difficult time, although I am recognizing some good things growing out of the bad.
-As one who values care, in times of introspection, in a new and deeper way, I recognize these three feelings.
+This is not an attempt to be heroically positive.
+No matter what people say about attitude, while it may help, it does not make pain feel good.
+I am simply recognizing what is going on in my mind, soul and heart while I am experiencing a difficult time.
+As one who values care, in these times of introspection, in a new and deeper way, I recognize these three feelings.

-- Caring people make me feel better.
+1. Caring people make me feel better.
 When people come to visit me, for a while I almost forget that I am recovering.
 All the visits are good because, it reminds me that I have not been forgotten.
-Feeling cared for is valuable beyond measure.
+Feeling cared for is valuable beyond measure, so keep caring for the people in your life and ministry.
+Your care matters.
 If it is a mild case of hospital delirium, familiar people are one of the best cures.
 And, the best visits are people who want to learn what my experience is like to me.
-The ask questions and listen.
+They ask questions and listen.

-- The pain of others hurts me more than it did before.
+2. The pain of others hurts me more than it did before.
 Involvement in the ministry of caring has given me the opportunity to engage with hurting people.
-I thought I was pretty good at that, but I am finding a deeper feeling of need that the other person has.
+I thought I was pretty good at that, but I am finding a deeper feeling of need that a suffering person may be having from their disorientation and disability.
 This is true for those I meet and know, but also for those I hear and read about.
-Sometimes it is overwhelming, so I groan and pray for God to be present to me, to them and to be known in our world to relieve the suffering.
+Sometimes I am overwhelmed, so I groan and pray for God to be present to me, to them and to be known in our world to relieve the suffering.
+This is more difficult than before the surgery, but it feels right.

-- The Lord is my strength.
-He does more than give me strength.
-He gives me Himself and when I experience His presence I find ability to endure life meaningfully and my calling to care is more important and necessary than I could have even imagined.
+3. The Lord is my strength.
+He does more than fix the situation and give me strength.
+He gives me Himself and when I experience His presence I find ability to endure the suffering as I focus on God and seek His presence in my days and nights.
+My calling to care feels more important and necessary than I ever imagined.
 The strength of His presence exceeds my healthy physical strength, optimism, and dreams.
 It is a strength I'm just getting to know.
 In some ways I don't want it, but I know it is best and I need it.

 Your care matters!